MahmoudFawzyAOE2/Udacity-DA-Adv-Project1-Statistics-Testing/README.md

   here we'll compute some basic statistics to explore the data.

 #Part II - A/B Test
-  testing the relation between converting rate and pagy type.
+  testing the relation between converting rate and page type.

 #Part III - A regression approach
   another method to make sure of the results and to find some other relations